infinite-golden-rotation/haskell-blog-generator/NOTES.md

     - Structure the way we created it
 We use combinators to chain/compose IO subroutines.

+Note, once we enter IO, we cannot examine the IO monad or leave.
+This means IO is a black hole.
+We want to push all IO to the edges of our program, leaving all inner workings as part of a **Functional Core** with an **Imperative Shell**.

 IO is a monad that can have various types, like IO String or the unit type IO().

 We have some IO combinators we should consider: